SharePoint/sp-dev-docs/docs/sp-add-ins/set-up-a-development-environment-for-sharepoint-add-ins-on-office-365.md

 3. Create a subdomain of **.onmicrosoft.com**; for example, contoso.onmicrosoft.com.

-    After you sign up, you use the resulting credentials (in the format UserID@ yourdomain.onmicrosoft.com) to sign in to your Office 365 portal site where you administer your account.
-Your SharePoint Online Developer Site is provisioned at your new domain: **http:// _yourdomain_.sharepoint.com**.
+    After you sign up, you use the resulting credentials (in the format *UserID@yourdomain.onmicrosoft.com*) to sign in to your Office 365 portal site where you administer your account.
+Your SharePoint Online Developer Site is provisioned at your new domain: **http://_yourdomain_.sharepoint.com**.

 4. Select **Next** and fill out the final page of the form.
 If you choose to provide a telephone number to get a confirmation code, you can provide a mobile or landline number, but *not* a VoIP (Voice over Internet Protocol) number.